hyfok/shared_notebook/README.md

 # shared_notebook
-shared for my windows and ubantu
+Some exercises and projects about cv and nn, shared for my windows and ubuntu.

 # And welcome to see my code!